weibeld/lambda-eks-example/README.md

     GOOS=linux go build github.com/kubernetes-sigs/aws-iam-authenticator/cmd/aws-iam-authenticator
     ~~~

-The created `aws-iam-authenticator` must be included in the ZIP file for the Lambda function.
+The created `aws-iam-authenticator` binary must be saved in the project root directory so that it is included in the Lambda function ZIP file.

 ### *kubeconfig* File